 With zebra-like stripes on their backs and wings, red-bellieds have a few look-alike relatives, such as the gila and golden-fronted woodpeckers of the Southwest.
 It’s thanks to one distinguishable characteristic—a red head—that these woodpeckers are frequently confused with the less common red-headed woodpecker species, which shows a full head of bold red feathers.

-And then there’s the ambiguous red belly that makes many bird-watchers wonder if the person who named this woodpecker was seeing things.
-It’s only when the light hits the stomach just right that the blush-colored feathers are most noticeable, and you finally see how this flier got its name.
+And then there’s the ambiguous red belly.
+This makes many bird-watchers wonder if the person who named this woodpecker was seeing things.
+It’s only when the light hits the stomach just right that the blush-colored feathers are most noticeable.
+Then you finally see how this flier got its name.

-Typical woodpecker features shared by red-bellieds include stiff tails to prop their bodies up against tree trunks, and feet with two toes facing forward and two pointing backward.
+Typical woodpecker features include stiff tails to prop their bodies up against tree trunks, and feet with two toes facing forward and two pointing backward.
 That foot structure helps them grasp branches and bark as they navigate up and around tree trunks, on the hunt for insects.

 Like many species in the woodpecker family, male and female red-bellieds look slightly different.
-Males sport full red foreheads, caps and napes, while females have red napes and just a touch of ruby at the base of their bills.
+Males sport full red foreheads, caps and napes.
+Females have red napes and just a touch of ruby at the base of their bills.
 Their offspring, however, have plain, nondescript heads with a subdued red hue.

 Both parents put in the work to incubate 4 to 6 eggs per clutch, with males often taking the night shift.
 It’s not uncommon for the pair to aggressively defend their nest against potential predators, including starlings, snakes or even other woodpeckers.